Alabama cases of COVID-19 top 500 after state acknowledges first death

 Testing has found COVID-19 cases in Alabamians as young as 2 years and as old as 97, state health officer Scott Harris said Monday.
 The median age of known COVID-19 patients in Alabama then was 44, Harris said, though he cautioned that the sample size was small.

-Jefferson County remained the site of the state’s largest known local outbreak, with 148 cases of COVID-19 identified as of this morning.
-Neighboring Shelby County had 52 cases, the second-highest count among the state’s counties.
+Jefferson County remained the site of the state’s largest known local outbreak, with at least 162 cases of COVID-19 identified as of Thursday evening.
+Neighboring Shelby County had at least 53 cases, the second-highest count among the state’s counties.

 The rapid rise in reported cases in Alabama comes about a week after the state moved to expand testing, opening 17 screening sites as of Monday, with plans for as many as 25.